blackwhites/Kubernetes-Lab-Tutorial/content/architecture.md

    * [Proxy](#proxy)

 ## etcd
 The etcd component is a distributed key/value database using the Raft consensus alghoritm.
 It is used as Kubernetes’ backing store.
 All cluster data is stored here.

 It runs on the master(s).
+It requires port 2380 for listening peers requests and port 2379 for clients requests.

 ## API Server
 The kube-apiserver exposes the Kubernetes API in a REST fashion.
 It is the front-end for the Kubernetes control plane.
-Both the humans and automatic users interact with the system via the API Server component.
+Both the humans and machines users interact with the system via the API Server component.

 It runs on the master(s).
+It binds on port 6443 for secure communications and port 8080 for insecure.

 ## Controller Manager
 The kube-controller-manager is a binary that runs controllers, which are the background threads that handle routine tasks in the cluster.
 These controllers include: